-I was born and brought up in Fife and now live and work in Edinburgh where I obtained degrees from The Open University and Edinburgh College of Art.
-Working mainly in abstract painting my work is influenced by nature, landscape and organic materials.
+I was born and brought up in Fife and now live and work in Edinburgh.
+Working mainly in abstract painting my work is influenced by nature and the landscape of places I have visited.

 My paintings transform images into flat shapes, clean lines and predominantly solid blocks of colour, using different textures within the different spaces of a painting.
 Much of my work focuses on harbours, water and landscape where I emphasise a shape or a particular line I have sketched, photographed or remembered.
 Working mainly in acrylic, the process of constructing the composition often results from deconstructing the idea, sketch, photograph or object to its simplest geometric form.
 Minimising an object to a shape and distorting proportion alters how landscape is perceived.
 Depicting solid objects as hollow, or empty, or filling others full of pure blocks of vibrant colour, encourages the focus on the composition and how one area interacts with another within the space.